scribtex/clsi-chef/README.md

 Usage
 -----

+*Note that only Ubuntu 12.04 is currently supported.
+This configuration may well work with other systems but it hasn't been tested*

-On a fresh install of Ubuntu 10.04, run the following commands as root to install chef and some necessary utilities:
+On a fresh install of Ubuntu 12.04, run the following commands as root to install chef and some necessary utilities:

     echo "deb http://apt.opscode.com/ `lsb_release -cs`-0.10 main" | tee /etc/apt/sources.list.d/opscode.list